NomadCode33/TradeCurrents/README.md

 # World Shipping in 1770
-This shows a 2D animation through time showing the shipping route of
+This animation provides a 2D visualization of the shipping routes of England, the Netherlands, and Spain in the year 1770, dynamically unfolding through time.

 <img src="./ShippingIn1770_gif_640x720p(3).gif" img alt = "Shipping in 1770 GIF"/>